ZSoumia/Tennis_agents/README.md

 (For AWS) If you'd like to train the agent on AWS (and have not enabled a virtual screen), then please use this [link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will not be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.
 (To watch the agent, you should follow the instructions to enable a virtual screen, and then download the environment for the Linux operating system above.)

+==> Place the downloaded file into your cloned project file .

 ## 4. Project structure :

 * The Agent.py file contains the general structure of the Reinforcement learning agent ( single agent) .